rlemaigre/Easy-DnD/README.md

 The DropList component is a special Drop component so it inherits all the props and events of the Drop component.
 It can be used when the result of a drag operation is to import data into the component as an item in a list at a specific index or to allow the user to reorder a list of items using drag and drop.

+Comparing to the Drop component, there is one more prop :
+* `items` : the array of items to be rendered

 Comparing to the Drop component, there are two more events :
 * `insert` : emitted when the user drops data into the DropList.
 If no listener is provided for this event, the list cannot be inserted into.
 * `reorder` : emitted when the user reorders the list.
 If no listener is provided for this event, the list cannot be reordered.